-As a current MCHB grantee you have an Annual Grant Reporting requirement that helps MCHB to stay informed about your project and demonstrate the impact of Division of MCH Workforce Development programs.
+As a current MCHB grantee you have Annual Grant Reporting requirements that help demonstrate outcomes and the impact of Division of MCH Workforce Development programs.

-For information on the Discretionary Grant Information System performance measures and forms, see the “Program-Specific Reporting Measures” drop-down menu below.
-If you have additional questions, contact your project officer or grants management official.
-Contact information for program and grants management staff is located on your Notice of Award.
+For information on the Discretionary Grant Information System performance measures and forms, visit the Performance Reporting Resources page.
+If you have additional questions, contact your project officer.
+Contact information for program staff is located on your Notice of Award (NoA).

 Annual Grant Reporting

 Each year, as a MCHB grantee, you have annual reporting requirements.
 All reports must be completed in HRSA's Electronic Handbooks (EHB).

 - Non-Competing Continuation (NCC) Progress Report: You will receive an email through EHB about the format and deadlines for the NCC Progress Report; progress reports consist of a narrative description of your progress for the past year (e.g., accomplishments, barriers, significant changes, plans for the upcoming budget year).

 - Non-Competing Performance Report: Due within 120 days of the budget period start date in budget year 2 - 4, as applicable.
 Collects performance measure data from the previous budget period.

 - Federal Financial Status Report (FFR): The report is an accounting of expenditures under the project that year.
 Financial reports must be submitted electronically through EHB.
 Additional information is included in your NoA.
 Please contact your grants management specialist with questions on the FFR.